-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 3.10 Once a work permit has been obtained, what are the rights and obligations of the permit holder?
 What are the penalties in case of breach?

-Work permits allow the employee the right to live and work in the Island.
+Work permits allow the employee the right to live and work in the Island, in accordance with the issued permit.

 The penalties depend on the type of breach that has occurred.
 Work permits may be revoked where the individual has committed serious crime, is not working in the role that the work permit was granted for or is not working full time.